Skystorm's Post Production Supervisor, Warren Williams, and Senior Editor, Jason Chamberlain, unpacking the SAN. …

 The number of rounds and types of changes can be negotiated at the start of the project to lessen the chances of surprises.

-Feedback is important and will add to the post schedule and budget if it isn’t discussed up front, as will rounds of approval / changes from higher ups, the legal department, the client’s client, etc. It’s always best to plan ahead and have flexibility to not run out of money, or time, or go over budget to deliver the project properly.
+Feedback is important and will add to the post schedule and budget if it isn’t discussed up front, as will rounds of approval/changes from higher-ups, the legal department, the client’s client, etc. It’s always best to plan ahead and have the flexibility to not run out of money, or time, or go over budget to deliver the project properly.
 Where Skystorm is different than the typical production company, is that we are just as invested in the outcome as the client is.
-We are very flexible to what each video may need, even if that is a few extra rounds of review without billing additional hours.
+We are very flexible about what each video may need, even if that is a few extra rounds of review without billing additional hours.

 Why is post production also not an area not to skimp on?